Doann Houghton-Alico

 The architecture comes from this land with rock and mud bricks creating stair-step meandering buildings wandering up the side of a hill with a fortress on top.
 Some are relatively new, most are hundreds of years old and in various states of repair, perched along their ridges looking like extensions of the rock.
 The periodic villages rising up toward ridges and rocky spires were made of the same soil and rock, seeming like a natural extension of the landscape—not really man-made at all, but some other form of this beige landscape, where even the air had a brownish tinge.
 Many of the older villages with their crumbling forts are remnants of the days of small chiefdoms, falling back to the dust and rock that created them, like the chiefdoms themselves.

-It was spectacular scenery, but exhausting to my eyes as I studiously tried to make out details through a sandy haze and the ubiquitous layer of reddish-brown dust.
+“It was spectacular scenery, but exhausting to my eyes as I studiously tried to make out details through a sandy haze and the ubiquitous layer of reddish-brown dust.
 The only contrast was the sharp black burqas of the women as they moved about their outdoor tasks.
-Only these few women, the occasional neatly arranged terraced rock walls, and a rare glimpse of a small patch of irrigated green in a valley below hinted at any human habitation.
+Only these few women, the occasional neatly arranged terraced rock walls, and a rare glimpse of a small patch of irrigated green in a valley below hinted at any human habitation.”

-We traveled to Sana’a with another couple, cruisers also, who live in France, although she is from the Netherlands, he from England.
+“Sana’a is the capital of Yemen, one of several countries around the world torn apart by war at the moment.
+I can only hope the Saudis (supported by the United States) don’t bomb the old city.
+We traveled to Sana’a with another couple, cruisers also, who live in France and Spain, although Lillian is from the Netherlands, Brian from England.
+Some of these photos were taken by Lillian, reproduced with her permission.
 Together we hired Abdullah [false name to protect him, if, in fact, he is still alive; we haven’t been able to contact him for over 1 year] to guide us and make the arrangements for a car and driver.
-While on our way, we were held at a police roadblock because of a demonstration ahead.
-They were concerned for our safety and were considering giving us a police escort.
-However, after an hour, they decided it was safe for us to proceed on our own.

 blog 62-Yemen-camel herder